Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-13-binaural-beats-for-muscle-resonance-and-pineal-gland-activation-phase-2.md

 tweet-title: Binaural beats for Muscle Resonance And Pineal Gland Activation - Phase 2
 tweet-description: At an ultra-low frequency of 0.1 Hz, we enter the realm of Epsilon brainwaves with healing of 285 hz.
 date: 2023-04-13
-keywords: frequency benefits, Brain Beats, Frequencies, DMT, organ, muscle resonances, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, DMT, organ, muscle resonances, brainwave entrainment, sound therapy, binaural beats
 ---

 ## *Unlock Your Potential with 0.1 hz binaural beats over 285 Hz Frequency*